JakeWendling/COE332/homework02/README.md

 Scenario: You are operating a robotic vehicle on Mars and the task for today is to investigate five meteorite landing sites in Syrtis Major.

-This purpose of this project is to generate random meteor sites on mars and calculate the amount of time a rover would take to collect samples from said sites
+This purpose of this project is to generate random meteor sites on mars and calculate the amount of time a rover would take to collect samples from said sites.

 ## Installation